amdev9/dapp-browser/docs/README.md

  Ipfs Storage is useful for applications that want to store/backup a large amount of data, keep data decentralized at the same time.
 In other words it is File System for your dapp.

 ## Permissions signal sequence (success scenario)
+1. Dapp user init instance `new IpfsStorage()`
+2. Dapp redux store disaptches `INTENT_CHANNEL_DATA_PASS(IPFS)`
+3. Main process orchestrate and accept data passing `ACCEPT_CHANNEL_DATA_PASS(CHANNEL_ID)`
+4. Create proxy class `new IpfsStorage()` with corresponding data manipulation methods.
+Proxy class resposible to send and listen for events propagated by `IPFS` class at main process.
+5. Register pool of Ipfs Storage callback-related events to listen on main process side.
+Ex.: dispatched action `COMPLETE_TRANSFER_PROCESS` will signal to process corresponding `transfer` callback with additional options in payload if needed.

 ## External refferences:
 https://github.com/ipfs/ipfs<br/>

 # OrbitDb

-Simply speaking, OrbitDb component, being a layer of abstraction under IPFS provide sync between stores.
+Simply speaking, OrbitDb component, being a layer of abstraction under IPFS provide P2P sync between stores.
 We use those possibilites to work with broadcasting channels in IPFS.
 For example, we can `create` broadcasting channel, subscribe to feed via `connect` method, or propogate messages via `broadcast` method.

 > OrbitDB is a serverless, distributed, peer-to-peer database.
 OrbitDB uses [IPFS](https://ipfs.io/) as its data storage and [IPFS Pubsub](https://github.com/ipfs/go-ipfs/blob/master/core/commands/pubsub.go#L23) to automatically sync databases with peers.
 It's an eventually consistent database that uses CRDTs for conflict-free database merges making OrbitDB an excellent choice for decentralized apps (dApps), blockchain applications and offline-first web applications.

 ## Permissions signal sequence (success scenario)
+1. Dapp user init instance `new OrbitDb()`
+2. Dapp redux store disaptches `INTENT_CHANNEL_DATA_PASS(ORBIT)`
+3. Main process orchestrate and accept data passing `ACCEPT_CHANNEL_DATA_PASS(CHANNEL_ID)`
+4. Create proxy class `new OrbitDb()` with corresponding data manipulation methods.
+Proxy class resposible to send and listen for events propagated by `OrbitDb` class at main process.
+5. Register pool of Ipfs Storage callback-related events to listen on main process side.
+Ex.: dispatched action `FEED_EVENT` will signal to process corresponding `feed` callback with additional options in payload if needed.

 ## External refferences:
 https://github.com/orbitdb/orbit-db<br/>